Limbs and Cospectral Vertices in Trees: Introduction

 This theorem is interesting because it shows the structure of the limb is irrelevant when counting the number of trees over $n$ vertices with a specific limb.
 Using the structure-less property in Theorem \ref{lreplacedsamect}, any $\ell$ vertex limb can be treated at $K_{1, \ell-1}$ for the purpose of counting the number of a specified $\ell$-vertex limb in $n$-vertex trees.
 Schwenk used this fact to derive the following recursive equation that the generating function $S(x)$ of trees without a specified $\ell$-vertex limb must satisfy \cite[Theorem 5]{Schwenk1973}.

 It is worth noting that McAvaney \cite{McAvaney1974} and Lu \cite{Lu1996} independently derived this recursive equation using more direct enumerative arguments.

 By performing an asymptotic analysis, Schwenk showed the radius of convergence of $S(x)$ is greater than the radius of convergence of the generating function of trees \cite{Schwenk1973}.
-This implies that almost all trees contains a specified rooted tree as limb\footnote{Here \emph{almost all} means the proportion of $n$-vertex trees containing a specified limb approaches $1$ as $n$ approaches infinity.
-We use this meaning of almost all throughout our paper.}.
+This implies that the proportion of $n$-vertex trees containing a specified limb approaches $1$ as $n$ approaches infinity.
+Informally, we say that almost all trees has a cospectral mate.
+In this paper, we use this meaning of almost all in our discussions.

 Schwenk observed there exists a pair of limbs on $9$ vertices, such that if one is replaced by the other in a tree, the characteristic polynomial of the tree remains unchanged \cite{Schwenk1973}.
-Since almost all trees contain at least one of these two rooted trees as limbs, the following theorem was proven.
+As the integer $n$ approaches infinity, the proportion of $n$-vertex trees containing at least one of the pair of limbs approaches $1$. the following theorem, which is a rewording of Schwenk's original result, was proven.